Destination: Italy – Valle d’Aosta

 Valle d’Aosta, although small, boasts different microclimates.
 Conditions, at high altitude, are typically alpine (short summers and long winters with temperatures that can reach -30ºC above 2,000 meters), while they become continental at the bottom of the valley (in the cold season the mercury column drops below 0ºC, in summer peaks of 30ºC are recorded).
 However, rainfall is scarce, due to the western winds.

-Valle d’Aosta cuisine boasts a long list of typical dishes such as Valpellinese soup (black bread, cabbage and fontina cheese), rice-based Cogne soup, polenta with cheese tanning and carbonade (beef marinated in wine for 10 hours and cooked with smoked lard and various spices).
-The offer is completed by Tegole with almond paste, Mont Blanc, Cogne cream and Valle d’Aosta coffee.
+Valle d’Aosta cuisine boasts a long list of typical dishes such as the Valpellinese soup (black bread, cabbage and fontina cheese), rice-based Cogne soup, polenta with cheese tanning and carbonade (beef marinated in wine for 10 hours and cooked with smoked lard and various spices).
+The Fontina and Fromazdao cheeses are the most commonly used in cooking.
+We all know the famous Fonduta.
+Then we have the Lardo d’Arnard cold cuts and the delicious Jambon de Bosses (ham).
+The offer is completed with cakes and typical sweets such as Tegole with almond paste, Mont Blanc, Cogne cream and Valle d’Aosta coffee.
+There are also produced different wines such as the red Arnad-Montjovet Picotendro, Gamay, Gamay and the white wines Blanc de Morgex et de La Salle Prié blanc and Muscat Petit Grain Moscato bianco

 Valle d’Aosta boasts attractions and itineraries for all tastes, but there are some must see.